moztro/QnA-chatbot/README.md

 # QnA-chatbot
 REST api client for the dummiest QnA chatbot using a basic knowledge base.
-Uses QnA Maker, a free Microsoft congnitive service for build chatbots.
+Uses QnA Maker, a free Microsoft cognitive service for build chatbots.

 # Quick Start